Antipurity/conceptual/README.md

 # Concepts (`concept`)

-(This is at the top because it is both a goal and cause for the rest.)
+(This is at the top because it is both a goal and origin for the rest.)

 Anything knowable is seen through a pure view that defines it; everything is a `concept`.
 This encapsulates [extensibility](en.wikipedia.org/wiki/Extensibility).